John Ratliff, Frédéric Louis and Cormac O'Daly1

 Now, with the increase in national merger control systems and other regulators' increased activity, other countries' regulators may also significantly impact a deal.
 Similarly, the extent of international cooperation on mergers is steadily growing.2 For example, the International Competition Network (ICN) mergers working group included 21 countries in 2006, but that had risen to over 60 in 2016.3

-So, while in practice the United States and the European Union remain 'priority' jurisdictions because of the economic importance of the territories they cover and their influence, parties should also consider the possible need for remedies in other jurisdictions, tailored to deal with other specific concerns.
+So, while in practice the US and the EU remain 'priority' jurisdictions because of the economic importance of the territories they cover and their influence, parties should also consider the possible need for remedies in other jurisdictions, tailored to deal with other specific concerns.

 Some local interventions remain pragmatic rather than strict, because sometimes a competition authority in a smaller country may consider that it cannot enforce its will on a big deal occurring abroad when there are no local assets in that country, or because the authority may be concerned that if it presses a company too far, the company might just withdraw from the local market.4 However, even then, such a situation may still lead to behavioural remedies in that country.

-Below we highlight some prominent cases that illustrate the diverse issues being raised by international merger remedies: (1) the Seagate/Samsung and Western Digital/Viviti cases, (2) Dow/DuPont and (3) Glencore/Xstrata, as well as (4) two examples of particularly effective cooperation between agencies, namely Cisco/Tandberg and UTC/Goodrich (see Section II).6 We then outline some of the key context, drawing on useful OECD studies7 (see Section III).
+Below we highlight some prominent cases that illustrate the diverse issues raised in international merger remedies: (1) the Seagate/Samsung and Western Digital/Viviti cases, (2) Dow/DuPont, (3) Glencore/Xstrata, (4) two examples of particularly effective cooperation between agencies, namely Cisco/Tandberg and UTC/Goodrich, and the very recent (5) Danaher/GE Healthcare Life Sciences Biopharma6 (see Section II).
+We then outline some of the key context, drawing on Organisation for Economic Co-operation and Development (OECD) studies7 (see Section III).
 We also refer to the ICN's Merger Guides.
 Finally, we offer some practical conclusions for companies and their advisers (see Section IV).

 II PROMINENT CASES